Support for health professionals.

 What to include in your referral

-Nothing is mandatory for referral, but the more information you can provide, the better.
+Nothing is mandatory for referral, however, the more information you can provide, the better we can serve your patient.
 In an ideal case, your referral will include each patient’s:

-• If they have funding eg. NDIS or a Funding status, e.g. NDIS Participant
+• access to funding (NDIS or a funding status, e.g. NDIS participant)

 A person standing outside smiling at the camera.